Abolitionism in the United Kingdom: Growth of the movement

-Mainly because of Clarkson's efforts, a network of local abolition groups was established in England.
-They campaigned through public meetings and the publication of pamphlets and petitions.
+Clarkson trailed the country setting up a network of 1,200 local abolition groups.
+They campaigned through public meetings and the publication of pamphlets and petitions, a petition in 1792 got 400,000 signatures and the petition in 1814 got 1,375,000 signatures.
 One of the earliest books promoted by Clarkson and the Committee for the Abolition of the Slave Trade was the autobiography of the freed slave Olaudah Equiano.
 The movement had support from such freed slaves, from many denominational groups such as Swedenborgians, Quakers, Baptists, Methodists and others.
 They reached out for support from the new industrial workers of the cities in the Midlands and north of England.
-Even women and children, previously un-politicised groups, became involved in the campaign.
+Even women and children, previously un-politicised groups, became involved in the campaign especially the successful sugar boycott.
 At this time, women often had to hold separate meetings as there were social rules against their appearing in public meetings.
 They could not vote, nor could the majority of the men in Britain at the time.

+In 1792, after multiple petitions had been presented, the House of Commons voted in favour of the gradual abolition of the slave trade, a decision subsequently reversed by the House of Lords, which wanted to hear its own evidence for and against the trade.

 The abolitionists negotiated with chieftains in West Africa to purchase land to establish 'Freetown' – a settlement for former slaves of the British Empire (the Poor Blacks of London) and the United States.
 Great Britain had promised freedom to American slaves who left rebel owners to join its cause during the American Revolutionary War.
 It evacuated thousands of slaves together with its troops and transported 3,000 Black Loyalists to Nova Scotia for resettlement.
 About a decade later, they were offered a chance to resettle in Freetown and several hundred made the move.
-Freetown was the first settlement of the colony of Sierra Leone, which was protected under a British Act of Parliament in 1807–08.
+Freetown was the first settlement of the colony of Sierra Leone, which was protected under a British act of Parliament in 1807–08.
 British influence in West Africa grew through a series of negotiations with local chieftains to end trading in slaves.
 These included agreements to permit British navy ships to intercept chieftains' ships to ensure their merchants were not carrying slaves.

 Also from 1800 the Royal African Corps was recruited from West African volunteers, and eventually included freed slaves from the Caribbean before it was disbanded in 1819.

 In 1796, John Gabriel Stedman published the memoirs of his five-year voyage to the Dutch-controlled Surinam in South America as part of a military force sent out to subdue bosnegers, former slaves living in the interior.
 The book is critical of the treatment of slaves and contains many images by William Blake and Francesco Bartolozzi depicting the cruel treatment of runaway slaves.
 It was an example of what became a large body of abolitionist literature.